Advancing Veteran and public health

 through innovative research

-Maheen Mausoof Adamson, Ph.D.
+Maheen Mausoof Adamson, Ph.D., MHL

 Dr. Maheen Mausoof Adamson is the Director for Research in Women’s Operational Military Exposure Network Center of Excellence (WOMEN CoE), Senior Scientist in Rehabilitation Department at VA Palo Alto Healthcare System and Clinical Professor (Affiliated) in Neurosurgery at Stanford University School of Medicine.